 Don’t get all worked up over it.
 This same agnolotti recipe is normally done in Italy with chicken or rabbit, so you can substitute those meats with no problems.
-I use squirrel because I had on hand two teeny pine squirrels and one Western gray squirrel; not a ton of meat to work with.
+I use squirrel because I had it on hand.

 The filling is braised.
 So your meat is browned, cooked in a bit of broth until falling apart, then deboned and chopped fine; I pulse it in a food processor.
 Then you mix it with cheese and herbs.

 You then make a very basic pasta dough, roll it out in long sheets and drop little bits of filling at intervals on the pasta.
 You then fold one side of the pasta sheet over the dots of filling.

 Then you pinch each one off, pushing out any air pockets.
 This makes what’s called agnolotti dal plin, which is a specialty of the Piedmont in northern Italy.

 After they’re all pinched off, you use a ravioli wheel to cut a pretty edge.
 You don’t have to do this, but a ravioli wheel is less than $10 and makes everything look nice.
 You can use a knife if you want.